AyaanK077/os_project_python/devlog.md

 The cipher works great now.
 It correctly encrypts and decrypts, and it shows a proper “RESULT” when it succeeds.
 It also gives “ERROR Password not set” if I try to encrypt before setting one.
 Feels good to see it working.
 Next up: connecting this to the driver so I can control everything from one place.

+## 2025-10-19 18:45

+### Thoughts so far

+Everything is finally connected.
+The driver, logger, and encryption programs can all talk to each other now.
+I figured out that the reason the output was sometimes delayed was because Python wasn’t flushing right away.
+Adding the `-u` (unbuffered) option fixed it.
+The menu and logging both work smoothly now.

+### Plan for this session

+- Clean up the command prompts to look clearer.
+- Handle bad input (like if someone types symbols or numbers).
+- Make sure quitting actually closes both programs without errors.
+- Double-check that the log file records each command and result correctly.

+### Reflection

+Got through everything I wanted.
+The program feels stable now.
+I tested a few runs like “password → encrypt → decrypt → quit” and the logs matched exactly what happened.This project felt very stressful and tedious, but in the end I learned a lot and I am proud to have a fully working program.